 Adelaide, South Australia

-Explore 12 iconic South Australian wine regions and enjoy unlimited tastings from more than 150 wineries in one convenient location at Adelaide’s annual Cellar Door Wine Festival.
+Explore iconic South Australian wine regions and enjoy unlimited tastings from more than 150 wineries.
+Discover new favourites from South Australia’s top food and wine producers at Adelaide’s annual Cellar Door Wine Festival.
 Thousands of wines are showcased at the event, from internationally renowned brands through to niche boutique producers presenting their newest and finest selections.
 Sample wines from some of South Australia’s internationally acclaimed wine regions such as the Barossa Valley, Coonawarra, McLaren Vale and the Limestone Coast.
 Join wine-tasting master classes with the experts and indulge in a range of local specialty produce at the regional Farmer’s Market.

 Tasmania is renowned for its world-class cool climate wines, beers and fresh produce.
-The annual Festivale in February offers an opportunity to taste and experience the best the State has to offer.
+Festivale, an annual summer three-day celebration offers an opportunity to sample the very best of Tasmanian food, wine, beer, arts and entertainment.
 Launceston’s historic and picturesque City Park lends a unique ambiance to this outdoor event.
-Festivale is one of Tasmania's premier events, attracting around 40,000 people each year.
-More than 65 stalls offer visitors the opportunity to taste and savour highly renowned Tasmanian gourmet food and wine amongst the colour and fun of family entertainment, dance, music and street theatre provided by local and interstate artists.
+Festivale is one of Australia’s premier events, attracting around 40,000 people each year.
+More than 65 stalls offer visitors the opportunity to taste and savour highly renowned Tasmanian gourmet food and wine amongst the colour and fun of family entertainment, dance, music and street theatre provided by Tasmanian and Australian artists.

 Melbourne and regional Victoria

-Food and wine lovers in their thousands each year indulge in a world-class program of more than 300 events that for 20 days in March fill Melbourne’s network of restaurants, laneways, basements and rooftop venues across the city and regional Victoria.
-It is the perfect time to enjoy fresh seasonal produce, bustling food markets, innovative chefs and their award-winning restaurants, expert winemakers and warm hospitality.
-The festival's prestigious reputation attracts the world's biggest culinary and wine personalities.
-The program also showcases Victoria's own celebrated chefs, restaurateurs, winemakers, sommeliers, producers and artisans.
+For more than 20 years, food and wine lovers in their thousands have indulged in a world-class program of events during the Melbourne Food & Wine Festival.
+For three weeks in March more than 200 events fill Melbourne’s network of restaurants, laneways, basements and rooftop venues across the city and regional Victoria.
+It is the perfect time to enjoy fresh seasonal produce, bustling food markets, innovative chefs and their award-winning restaurants and expert winemakers.
+The festival's prestigious reputation attracts culinary and wine personalities from around the world as well showcasing Victoria's own celebrated chefs, restaurateurs, winemakers, sommeliers, producers and artisans.

 Kangaroo Island, South Australia

-The Kangaroo Island Seafood ‘Feast-ival’ is a celebration of fine seafood and Kangaroo Island’s famous local gourmet produce.
-Nine separate dining events are held over six days at a number of idyllic seaside settings around the island.
-The range of events includes degustation dining events, campfire cooking and seafood barbeques by the sea.
+The Kangaroo Island Seafood ‘FEASTival’ is a celebration of fine seafood and Kangaroo Island’s famous local gourmet produce and wine.
+A range of separate dining events are held over the week-long festival at stunning seaside settings around the island.
+Indulge yourself with degustation dining events, campfire cooking and seafood barbeques by the sea.
 There are also master class demonstrations and exclusive dinners with celebrity chefs.
-Each event provides a unique opportunity to enjoy Kangaroo Island’s unique island lifestyle, meet the producers, and taste the organically-grown produce, fresh seafood, meats, cheeses and wines for which the region is renowned.
+Each event provides a unique opportunity to enjoy Kangaroo Island’s natural wilderness, wildlife and lifestyle, meet the producers, and taste the organically-grown produce, fresh seafood, meats, cheeses and wines for which the region is renowned.

 Orange, New South Wales

-Each April, the regional centre of Orange in New South Wales plays host to 10 days of divine fresh food and at the Orange F.O.O.D Week.
-Less than four hours from Sydney, visitors can savour the region’s famous fresh flavours and meet the people who create them at more than 60 events.
+Each April, the regional centre of Orange in New South Wales plays host to ten days of divine fresh food and wine at the Orange F.O.O.D (Food of Orange District) Week .
+A short distance from Sydney, visitors can savour the region’s famous fresh flavours and meet the people who create them at more than 60 events.
 Have breakfast in the vineyards, wander the apple orchards or take a cooking class in one of the acclaimed local restaurants.
 Attend a degustation dinner or a masquerade party.
-When the official events finish make sure to venture further and explore the area’s internationally renowned cool-climate wineries.
+When the official events finish, venture further and explore the area’s internationally renowned cool-climate wineries.

 Adelaide, South Australia

-The biannual Tasting Australia festival is an internationally successful food and wine festival held over eight days in April and May.
+Tasting Australia is an internationally successful food and wine festival held over eight days every two years in April and May.
 The program of events includes hands-on cooking classes, celebrity cooking demonstrations with local chefs and international culinary celebrities.
 Indulge in a long lunch in the vineyards or a degustation dinner prepared by different chefs.
 Visit farmers’ markets and join the celebrations along Adelaide’s picturesque riverbanks.
 Wine is also a focus of the festival, with wine regions such as the Barossa Valley, McLaren Vale, Clare Valley, Coonawarra and Adelaide Hills offering tastings, wine auctions and food and wine master classes.